HalHatesDave/HalHatesDave/README.md

 - 👋 Hi, I’m @HalHatesDave
-- 👀 I’m interested in ...
-Python, Deep Learning, Machine Learning, etc.
+- 👀 I’m interested in DevOps and Fullstack Development
-- 🌱 I’m currently learning ...
-Python and TensorFlow
+- 🌱 I’m currently learning to apply C++ foundations into Unreal 5.5
-- 📫 How to reach me ...
-DM me!
+- 📫 How to reach me: DM me!